-The evaluation took place in person on the 17th April 2024, as per the schedule provided by the Agency.
+The evaluation took place in person on the 14th April 2024, as per the schedule provided by the Agency.
 The EEC consisted of three academics with relevant disciplinary expertise and a student representative.
-The schedule provided featured several meetings with the Campus Director, the Heads of the relevant units, the programme coordinator, students, teaching faculty and administrative personnel.
+The EEC was accompanied by the CYQAA representative, George Aletraris.
+The schedule provided featured several meetings with Heads of Administration and Finance, Academic Dean, Heads of relevant units, the programme coordinator, students, teaching faculty and administrative personnel.
 The meetings and the evidence provided in the form of the self-evaluation report, presentations and additional documents offered sufficient information for the EEC to compile this report.
+Where additional information was requested this was provided by colleagues in a proactive manner.